mpb-cal/WebDungeon2/README.md

 - React, a JavaScript framework for web applications.
 - react-bootstrap, a CSS framework for creating grid layouts.
 - socket.io, a two-way communication framework (https://socket.io/)
+- Node and Express for the server.
+- JSON, a data format, to store and transfer data.
 - Gulp, to automate development workflow (https://gulpjs.com/)